zhoujj2013/zhournalab/_pages/contact/index.md

 ## Open Positions

-#### The postdoctoral training opportunity is open to researchers from all disciplines with an interest in molecular biology or bioinformatics.
+#### The postdoctoral training opportunity is open to researchers from all disciplines with an interest in molecular biology and bioinformatics.
 Please send your CV to zhoujj2013@smu.edu.cn.